pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Container

-The `Container` is a basic UI element that allows wrapping children and rendering a Panel into the background.
+The `Container` componet is a basic UI component that allows wrapping children and rendering a Panel into the background.
 It corresponds to the HTML `div` element.

 ```jsx
 <Container backgroundColor="red">